ESZlab/SmithHunter/README.md

 - The user may find all **relevant output** in folder `organismID_main_outputs` within the working directory.
 The script produces a lot of additional information as intermediate files that may be used for debugging purposes.
 If you plan to get in touch with us for help, please do not delete these additional files.

+- The test run above heavily relies on a savy use of defaults to specify the location of the working folder, sequence folder and PITA.
+Having all elements within the working folder and PITA installed witin the SmithHunter folder allows to simply cd into the working folder and run the analysis.
+Alternatively, the correct position of all these elements can be specified using options.
+See the examples below for a detailed explanation of the file structure and use of options.
+If the SmithHunter folder has not been added to your executable pahts, the main scripts can be also run by invoking their full path (e.g. `~/programs/SmithHunter/smithHunterA.sh` or by cd-ing into the SmithHuter folder and running them as `./smithHunterA.sh`).

 ## Step1, module A

 The first module, named `smithHunterA.sh`, focuses on the **identification and filtering of presumptive smithRNA** sequences, defined as centroids of clusters with significant transcription levels and a narrow 5’ transcription boundary.
 It takes as input one or more small RNA libraries (replicates), the sequence of the mitochondrial genome and (optionally) the sequence of the nuclear genome of the species of interest.
 Main output is a list of presumptive smithRNA sequences, filtered based on parameters defined by the user, as well as graphics depicting: a) read coverage over the mitochondrial genome, global and per replicate; b) cluster position/abundance on the mitochondrial genome and c) 5’ and 3’ end conservation.